 Zoom at Butler

 Zoom was introduced at Butler in 2016 as a pilot solution for web conferencing on campus.
 It has been used for distance education, interviews, online meetings and eLearning.
-Zoom will be the Butler supported technology for synchronous communication beginning in April 14, 2017 .
+Zoom is the Butler supported technology for synchronous communication as of April 14, 2017.
 Those who have the meeting URL can attend a Zoom meeting even if they aren't affiliated with Butler.
 Any member of the Butler community (students, faculty, staff) can use their Butler username and password to create Zoom meetings.
 Zoom has integration tools for Outlook, Chrome and more.
-Zoom will integrate into Moodle as an external tool.
+Zoom integrates into Canvas as an external tool.

 Cathy Hartman connects local educators to her ED 112 class to help students identify with the various roles that educators have in their jobs.
 Amanda Huffman, a Butler alumni, was one of those educators, but unfortunately schedules did not align for Butler students to visit her class because of travel time.
 Hartman and Huffman decided to use Zoom to connect around 22 Butler preservice teachers with Huffman's Pike High School advanced math class.

 Pike students were paired with Butler students to work on math problems.
 Using Zoom, the Pike students "taught" the Butler students how to work through the problems.
 The math problems also integrated Butler University landmarks, bridging to conversations about college with the Pike students.